aiedward/pepper-emotion-graph/README.md

 # Emotion Graph

-This D3 graph is showing the emotions given by Pepper's ALMood serive.
+This D3 graph is showing the emotions given by Pepper's ALMood service.

 ![Screenshot](screenshot.png)

+## How to use it

-## Install
+### Install Dependencies

-`npm`, `bower` and `gulp` need to be installed.
-Install all dependencies by:
+`npm`, `bower` and `gulp` need to be installed (On Mac for example: `brew install npm; npm install -g bower gulp`).
+Install all frontend and build dependencies by:

 ```
 npm install
 bower install